luisibanez/M-Tutorial/source/BasicCodeLifeCycle_Lesson.rst

 Editing a File
 ##############

-From the GT.M interpreter on can start editing a file by invoking the :ref:`zedit-command-label`.
+From the GT.M interpreter you can start editing a file by invoking the :ref:`zedit-command-label`.

 The argument should be a valid filename for the Linux file system, without any extension.